 Yes!
 There are computer labs available for student use in North Hedges, South Hedges, Roskie, Hannon, Hapner, Langford, and Johnstone.
 Headwaters and Freshman Apartments residents may use the North Hedges lab.
 Printing is provided by the WEPA print kiosks located in Roskie, South Hedges, North Hedges, Langford, Johnstone Center, Hapner, Hannon Halls, and Yellowstone Halls.
 All our lab computers have Microsoft Office loaded, which includes Word, Excel, and PowerPoint.

 Yes!
 ResNet is available for the summer, either for summer school or Family & Graduate housing.
 The cost for the whole summer is the same as other semesters, and service for part of the summer is prorated.

 Connecting a router in your room or apartment is prohibited.
 Use of a hub, router, or any other device which provides multiple connections through a single ResNet connection can interfere with the campus infrastructure.
-For more information, please see the ResNet Acceptable Use Policy, numbers 3 and 4.
+For more information on connecting a wireless router in my room, please see the ResNet Acceptable Use Policy, numbers 3 and 4.

 Peer-to-peer file-sharing software has many legal and legitimate uses, including sharing content related to your schoolwork.

 Peer-to-peer software may be used over ResNet networks to share digital material with copyright holder permission.
 However, the software may not, under any circumstances, be used for illegal downloading and or sharing.